Comment on page

 - 2.Select a Node and click OK.

-- 3.Select the gear icon next to the node you added.
+- 3.Set permissions by clicking on the gear icon next to the node you added.

 When Cascade Node Permissions is selected, the permissions will be applied to all sub-nodes of the parent node.
 It is important to note that Administrative Permissions cannot be added to a Role if one or more of its users are still have an "invited" status.